NumEconCopenhagen/IntroProg-lectures/admin/ReadMe.md

 Recording: CAMTASIA 8.6 (requires license key)

+    1. Restart + Clear Outputs of All Cells
+    2. Settings:

+       Jupyter-TOC: From 2 and upward (change in settings) Font size: 16
+       Zoom: 1 on laptop, 3 on screen

-    1. webcam in lower right above status bar
+    3. Webcam in lower right above status bar
-    2. produce and share -> "MP4 only (up to 1080)
+    4. Produce and Share -> MP4 only (up to 1080p)

 Uploading:

     1. Needs verified account for > 15 min